VoronDesign/Voron-Documentation/tuning/sensorless.md

 If you want to switch to Kalico, now is the time to do so.
 You can [follow this other guide](https://github.com/EricZimmerman/VoronTools/blob/main/Kalico.md) to make the switch!
 Switching will not make you change anything else about your configuration.

+To prepare your your config, perform the following checks:

+1. If you have `safe_z_home` with the parameter `z_hop` configured, you may want to uncomment this at least temporarily.
+Later you will issue multiple homing commands for a single axis and your bed would move by the confiured amount each time.
+2. Check your `stepper_x` and `stepper_y` section for the parameter `hold_current`.
+Having a different hold current can result in slight movement when the hold current gets activated and will make your sensing less reliable when starting to home with `hold_current` active.

 Kalico example (from a v0.2, running a Manta 5p, and 2240 drivers):

 Note how the homing current can be specified without the need for macros, etc. For other examples of Kalico see [here](https://github.com/EricZimmerman/Voron24/blob/master/config/XY.cfg) and [here](https://github.com/EricZimmerman/PandorasBox/blob/main/config/XY.cfg).